 Artist Statement

-Skate mentality resurfaces as I photograph—always searching for spots to tell stories.
+In my work, I connect my own history to the larger intertwined stories of ceramics, photography, action sports, and humanity, building upon what’s already been done.
 In skateboarding, ‘spots’ become linked to people and their feats.
 Whomever comes next adds to the story of that place, and to the larger story of skateboarding.
-Alfred is a ceramic-world spot.

 “Un End Object”